 The drive to find my place in paradise consumed me, so I kept searching.
 This past November, something kept telling me to look at Belize again, after 3 days I finally started researching.
-This led me to woman named Mary1220 on AmbergrisCaye.com Belize message board.
-She answered a lot of my questions and as a result I decided to take a vacation there.
-Through Mary I met Laurie and they were so much help to me.
+This led me to a woman named Mary1220 on AmbergrisCaye.com Belize message board.
+She answered a lot of my questions and as a result, I decided to take a vacation there.
+Through Mary, I met Laurie and they were so much help to me.

-I took my sandals off the second day and walked barefoot, which I never do, even in my home I have socks on.
-Being barefoot felt so wonderful like when I was a kid!
+I took my sandals off the second day and walked barefoot, which I never do, even in my home, I have socks on.
+Being barefoot felt so wonderful as when I was a kid!

-The third day we stood out front of the hotel waiting for a taxi.
+On the third day, we stood out in front of the hotel waiting for a taxi.
 A woman stopped and asked if we wanted a ride, so we hopped on, her name was Donna and she was a wonderful person.
 Just before we got to town it started raining, Donna dropped us off close to the water taxi and we hurried to get shelter on the beach.

-When it was time leave, I was sad.
+When it was time to leave, I was sad.
 I felt like I belonged there.
-It felt as if it was already my home and I know one day Ambergris Caye will be, My 7 year search is over and I have peace in my soul.
+It felt as if it was already my home and I know one-day Ambergris Caye will be, My 7-year search is over and I have peace in my soul.